DASPRiD/vrc-osc-manager/README.md

 ## Activity check

 By default, plugins will only be started when VRChat is detected to be running.
-If you need them running for testing outside of VRChat, you can disable the activity check by passing `--disable-activity-check` as command line argument.
+If you need them running for testing outside VRChat, you can disable the activity check by passing `--disable-activity-check` as command line argument.

+## Logging

+The application normally logs all messages with info level and higher to the console as well as to a rotating log file.
+In case you experience any unexpected crashes or behaviours, you should create a bug report with the latest log file attached.
+To generate more verbose logging, you can pass the `--debug` command line argument.

+Please note that on Windows oyu will not see any debug output on the console with a release build.

+Log files can be found on Linux under `~/.local/share/vrc-osc-manager\logs`.
+On Windows they should be located under `C:\Users\username\Application Data\vrc-osc-manager\logs`.
+The latest log file is always called `log`, while older ones are suffixed with a timestamp.
+Log files are rotated every hour and a maximum of 12 log files is every kept.

 ## Dark mode